datawire/quark/docs/tutorials/rpc-basic/pythonClient.rst

 Let's start by creating a simple Hello World client using the compiled Hello contract in Python.

+This walkthrough assumes that your client file is named ``pyclient.py`` but there is no requirement that you do so.
+Please substitute your file name for pyclient.py everywhere if you choose a different name.

 Note: If you don't want step-by-step guidance about how to create the client and just want to start from a completed client, go directly to the :ref:`full client code <fullExamplePythonClientLocal>` displayed in the last step on this page (this client points to a local server) or to this :ref:`link to the full Python client pointing to the cloud server<fullExamplePythonClientCloud>`.

 .. _part1PythonImport: